dirkraft/jersey-bootstrap/README.md

 "Features"
 ----------
-Here's what you get regardless of what you want.

-# Stuff. #

-But really, you got a bunch because the truth is
+A bunch of bootstrappy stuff is included by default, because
 ### It is easy and fun to delete stuff. ###
 It is less fun to track down disparate dependencies.
-Once long ago I made Unreal Tournament levels and (at that young age) was blown away by the seemingly upside-down concept of the level editor: you don't *add* objects to an empty world; you carve out rooms (*subtract*) from an entirely solid world.
-After subtracting out space for the general flow of the level, THEN you would add in the details, static meshes and whatnot.
+Get the whole cow.
+Cut out the tenderloin.
+Throw the rest away.
+America.

 #### You get the following server-side things ####